Outback, Reef & Rainforest

 Optional Photo – You and a Koala!
 If you have always wanted to get a photo with a koala- here’s your chance (extra cost).

 Beach BBQ Party: In the afternoon, you head to the beach for music, games and a BBQ cookout.
-This is a great way to end your week in Australia!
+This is a great way to end your week in the tropics!

 Accommodation: Cairns 3-star hotel